Gord McFarlane

-Gordon Lester McFarlane (July 18, 1901 — March 2, 1987) was a Canadian ice hockey right winger.
+Gordon Lester McFarlane (July 18, 1901 — March 2, 1987) was a Canadian ice hockey right winger from Snowflake, Manitoba.
 He played 28 games in the Pacific Coast Hockey Association with the Seattle Metropolitans in the 1923–24 season, 53 games in the Western Canada Hockey League/Western Hockey League with the Vancouver Maroons and Calgary Tigers during the 1924–25 and 1925–26 seasons, and 2 games in the National Hockey League for the Chicago Black Hawks during the 1926–27 season.

 The rest of his career, which lasted from 1919 to 1938, was spent in various minor leagues.
-He was born in Snowflake, Manitoba.